tpetricek/cv/data/collaboration.md

   - year: 2020
   - label: Virtual invited talk on types for data exploration tools

-* IFIP 2.16 Working Group
+* IFIP 2.16 Working Group, Nice
   - date: November 2019
   - year: 2019
   - label: Guest at a week-long meeting, talk on programming as interaction